 Based on animal and human evidence, several expert agencies have evaluated the cancer-causing potential of benzene.

-The National Toxicology Program (NTP) is formed from parts of several different US government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
+The US National Toxicology Program (NTP) is an interagency program that includes the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
 The NTP has classified benzene as “known to be a human carcinogen.”

-The US Environmental Protection Agency (EPA) maintains the Integrated Risk Information System (IRIS), an electronic database that contains information on human health effects from exposure to various substances in the environment.
+The US Environmental Protection Agency (EPA) maintains the Integrated Risk Information System (IRIS), an electronic database of human health effects from exposure to various substances in the environment.
 The EPA classifies benzene as a known human carcinogen.

 Benzene is a potentially dangerous chemical.
 High levels of exposure can cause both short-term and long-term health effects.

 Exposure to benzene liquid or vapor can irritate the skin, eyes, and throat.
-Skin exposure to benzene can result in redness and blisters.
+If benzene touches the skin, it can result in redness and blisters.

 Long-term exposure to benzene mainly harms the bone marrow, the soft, inner parts of bones where new blood cells are made.
 This can result in:

 There is also some evidence that long-term exposure to benzene might harm reproductive organs.
 Some women who have breathed in high levels of benzene for many months have had irregular menstrual periods and ovary shrinkage, but it is not known for sure if benzene caused these effects.
-It is not known if benzene exposure affects the fetus in pregnant women or fertility in men.
+It is not known if benzene exposure affects fertility in men.

-Several government agencies regulate benzene levels and exposures.
+Several US government agencies regulate benzene levels and exposures.

 The Occupational Safety & Health Administration (OSHA) is the federal agency responsible for health and safety regulations in most workplaces.
 OSHA limits exposure to benzene in the air in most workplaces to 1 ppm (part per million) during an average workday and a maximum of 5 ppm over any 15-minute period.
 When working at potentially higher exposure levels, OSHA requires employers to provide personal protective equipment such as respirators.

-The EPA limits the percentage of benzene allowed in gasoline to an average of 0.62% by volume (with a maximum of 1.3%).
+The EPA limits the percentage of benzene allowed in gasoline to a yearly average of 0.62% by volume (with a maximum of 1.3%).

 The EPA limits concentrations of benzene in drinking water to 5 ppb (parts per billion).
 Some states may have lower limits.
 Likewise, the US Food and Drug Administration (FDA) sets a limit of 5 ppb in bottled water.